PAIR-code/facets/README.md

 Interesting values (such as a high proportion of missing data, or very different distributions of a feature across multiple datasets) are highlighted in red.
 Features can be sorted by values of interest such as the number of missing values or the skew between the different datasets.

+The python code to generate the statistics for visualization can be installed through `pip install facets-overview`.

 Details about Overview usage can be found in its [README](./facets_overview/README.md).

 ## Facets Dive